devahsancreative/iveri/README.md

                   ->setTransactionCurrency('<currency-iso>') // Alpha ISO
                   ->build();
 ```
-**Note**: The `Transaction` will not be built and cannot be used in a `MyGate` instance until it is built.
+**Note**: The `Transaction` will not be built and cannot be used in a `Iveri` instance until it is built.
 If a required parameter is not set, you will be presented with a `TransactionValidateException` describing the missing required parameter.

 #### Create Iveri instance and associate the configuration and transaction
 ```